 Calgary is considered the cleanest city in the world.
-Even though there is a large oil and gas industry in the area, the city has a well-organized structure that reduces traffic congestion.
-It also has electric common transport, and different centers for sorting waste and recycling materials.
+Even though there are a massive oil and gas industry in the area, the city has a well-organized structure that reduces traffic congestion.
+It also has standard electric transport and different centers for sorting waste and recycling materials.

 2) Honolulu, Hawaii, USA

-Honolulu has a light industry as well as an excellent public transportation system that avoids heavy traffic of cars and therefore limits the fumes from exhaust pipes.
+Honolulu has light industry and an excellent public transportation system that avoids heavy traffic and limits exhaust ‘ fumes pipes’ fumes.

 3) Helsinki, Finland

-Although Helsinki is a large city with over 500,000 inhabitants, it seems much smaller thanks to its well-organized commuter train system.
-In addition, Helsinki residents are proud of their city and do everything to keep it clean.
+Although Helsinki is a large city with over 500,000 inhabitants, it seems much smaller than its well-organized commuter train system.
+Also, Helsinki residents are proud of their town and do everything to keep it clean.

 4) Ottawa, Canada

-Ottawa has many programs designed to keep the city clean, including an ecological public transportation system and an annual spring cleaning: between April 15 and May 15, more than 60,000 volunteers go out to clean the parks, the roads, green spaces and sidewalks of the city.
-A good example to follow!
+Ottawa has many programs designed to keep the city clean, including an ecological public transportation system and an annual spring cleaning: between April 15 and May 15, more than 60,000 volunteers go out to clean the parks, the roads, green spaces, and sidewalks of the city.
+An excellent example to follow!